Make a list of your three most important life goals in any area, including but not limited to relationships, career, health, or spirituality.

-Or maybe you listed a more personal goal, like being in a serious relationship and/or getting married eventually.
-But again, this is a strategy.
-The goal might be a feeling deep connection, mutual inspiration, and emotional security.
-Having a long-term relationship is a strategy to get you closer to those goals.
+Perhaps you listed a more personal goal, like being in a committed relationship and/or getting married eventually.
+But even this is a strategy.
+While the end-game might be a connection so deep it’s almost palpable, being mutual inspirations for one another, and feeling emotionally secure; having a long-term relationship is often the best strategy to get closer to those goals.

-So what’s the difference, exactly, between a goal and a strategy?
+What is the difference between a goal and a strategy?

-Now go back to your list and consider each goal according to this new definition.
-Rewrite your goals so that they evoke a feeling, not just an action step or something you hope will happen.
+With your list in front of you, think about each goal and what it means according to this definition.
+Write down your goals so that they inspire an emotional response, not just something you hope will happen or need to do.

-If you’re feeling inspired, leave a comment with your rewritten list of goals in the comments below.
+Leave a comment with your rewritten list of goals below if you’re feeling motivated.